 How can I install and use Symantec?

-Tutorials on installing and using the Columbia University Licensed version of Symantec AntiVirus can be found at:
+Tutorials on installing and using the Columbia University Licensed version of Symantec Endpoint can be found at:

 Be sure to completely remove any other antivirus programs prior to installing Columbia's version or your computer may become

 unstable!
 It is very important that you follow the installation instructions closely when installing Symantec.

 Why am I getting a lot of pop up windows on my computer?

 Although pop up windows are generally a form of online advertising, if you are receiving them more frequently than usual it could be due to spyware.

 Though the term spyware encompasses many kinds of malicious programs, the most common symptom experienced is that your computer starts